-We achieved revenues of \$631.5 million and operating loss of \$47.7 million for the year ended December 31, 2022, revenues of \$801.7 million and operating income of \$66.6 million for the year ended December 31, 2021 and revenues of \$519.0 million and operating loss of \$14.6 million for the year ended December 31, 2020.
-The operating losses in 2022 and 2020 were largely due to amortization of the equity-based compensation awards granted by Professional Partners, which have no economic impact on PWP or PWP OpCo.
-The vesting of equity awards granted in connection with the Transaction have been and will be recorded as an equity-based compensation expense at PWP OpCo for generally accepted accounting principles in the United States ("U.S. GAAP") accounting purposes.
+We achieved revenues of \$648.7 million and an operating loss of \$115.1 million for the year ended December 31, 2023, revenues of \$631.5 million and an operating loss of \$47.7 million for the year ended December 31, 2022 and revenues of \$801.7 million and operating income of \$66.6 million for the year ended December 31, 2021.
+The operating losses in 2023 and 2022 were largely due to the amortization of equity-based compensation awards granted by Professional Partners, which have no economic impact on PWP opCo, and the amortization of equity-based compensation awards granted in connection with the Business Combination.
+These awards have been and will be recorded as an equity-based compensation expense at PWP opCo pursuant to generally accepted accounting principles in the United States ("U.S. GAAP").
 As a result (or due to other factors), we may continue to experience operating losses in future periods.
 We believe we have established leading franchises in each of our areas of focus, as evidenced by the lead role we often command among advisors, the complexity of the situations in which we advise clients and our clients' reputation as leaders in their respective industries.